 Optimised implementations could also save computational costs.
 For example, the need to compute f1* and f5* implies that computation of f2, f3, and f4 is not needed, etc.

 8.6 Evaluation report

-The evaluation report [4] summarises all results of the complete design and evaluation process, and provides the main conclusions of the evaluation work carried out by the Task Force.
+The evaluation report [4] summarises all results of the complete design and evaluation process, and provides the main conclusions of the evaluation work.

 Annex A (informative): Change history